 2 Lightning WhelkCape Hatteras PointSee on map

 Beach to comb: Search the sand from Buxton to Frisco, which lines the inside of Cape Hatteras Point’s “hook,” a natural shell collector.
-The gently sloping bottom and warm Gulf Stream water makes wading easy.
-And you’re always within sight of candy-striped Cape Hatteras Lighthouse, the most popular of the state’s seven coastal lighthouses.
+The gently sloping bottom and warm Gulf Stream water make wading easy.
+And you’re always within sight of candy-striped Cape Hatteras Lighthouse, the tallest brick lighthouse in North America.

 3 Scotch Bonnet

 3 Scotch BonnetCape Lookout National SeashoreSee on map

 Named North Carolina’s official shell in the mid-1960s, its yellowish-brown squares on a creamy white background resembles the plaid worn by Scottish peasants.
 It can measure between 1.5 and 4 inches and has 20 spiral grooves.
 The Queen Helmet variety can reach 10 inches in length and sports a cream-colored outside and chocolate brown interior.
 Its large lip, also called the shield, has 10 “teeth.”